Skylark0924/Machine-Learning-is-ALL-You-Need/16PPO/readme.md

 ![image-20191205102211427](../img/Reinforcement%20Learning%20Notes.assets/image-20191205102211427.png)

-Since $J(θ)$ is composed of state distribution and action distribution, when we gradient with respect to $\theta$, the effect of action is simple to find but the state affect is much more complicate due to the unknown environment.
+Since $J(θ)$ is composed of state distribution and action distribution, when we gradient with respect to $\theta$, the effect of action is simple to find but the state effect is much more complicated due to the unknown environment.
 The solution is to use **Policy Gradient Theorem**:

 我们将上一节的三种policy score function归纳为：